 Battery life is another plus.
 Under medium load, it can provide more than 11 hours of life.
 Another great thing about the IdeaPad 730s is its price.
 It’s noticeably cheaper than the competition (Dell XPS 13, Surface Laptop 3), with its price being up to 40 percent lower.
 Overall, this is an excellent ultrabook for students who need high portability and lots of power for a relatively affordable price.

 |CPU||AMD Ryzen 5 3500U|

 |Connectivity||2× USB A, 1× USB-C, HDMI, Audio Jack, Card reader|

 The keyboard is solid for the price.
 Keys are comfortable to type on but feel a bit shallow.
 This may trouble users who spend hours each day typing.
 The touchpad is large, smooth, responsive, and fairly precise.
-Finally, the touchscreen works perfect.
+Finally, the touchscreen works perfectly.
 The display is average.
-It has a solid brightness but contrast is subpar.
-Colors are vivid but the color gamut is average.
+It has a solid brightness, but the contrast is subpar.
+The colors are vivid, but the color gamut is average.
 Another noticeable shortcoming is low PWN frequency at brightness levels below 90 percent.
 This can cause headaches and eye strain in some users.

 The battery on the IdeaPad Flex 14 is pretty good.
-Medium load will drain it in about seven and a half hours.
-The equipped Ryzen 5 3500U (4 cores/8 threads, 3.7 GHz boost clock) packs enough power for office use, surfing and multimedia consumption.
+A medium load will drain it in about seven and a half hours.
+The equipped Ryzen 5 3500U (4 cores/8 threads, 3.7 GHz boost clock) packs enough power for office use, surfing, and multimedia consumption.
 Overall, the IdeaPad Flex 14 is a solid 2-in-1 convertible packing lot of bang for the buck.